qgrid/qgrid.github.io/source/feature/data-rows.md

 }
 ```

-## How to enable row drag & drop and resizing?
+## How to enable row resizing and drag & drop?

 By setting up `canMove` and `canResize` inputs in the `q-grid-row` component or by using `row` state in the q-grid model.